Armed Forces Injury Compensation for Birmingham Residents

-As with all workplaces, employers have a duty of care towards the health and safety of their employees and the Ministry of Defence is no different.
+As with all workplaces, employers have a duty of care towards the health and safety of their employees, and the Ministry of Defence is no different.
 This means that the Ministry of Defence is responsible for ensuring that you are provided with the appropriate equipment with which to do your job and that you are given adequate training.
-Failure to provide this level of care, resulting in an injury, could result in a claim and our Birmingham personal injury claims solicitors** will be able to assess whether there has been a breach of duty and what loss has flowed as a result of this breach.
+Failure to provide this level of care, resulting in an injury, could result in a claim.
+Our Birmingham personal injury claims solicitors** will be able to assess whether there has been a breach of duty and what loss has flowed as a result of this breach.

-Claim for an Injury Whilst Serving in the Armed Forces
+Claim for an Injury Whilst Serving in the Military

-As there are strict time limits in place for making a claim, it is essential that you obtain legal guidance from a Birmingham personal injury claims solicitor** as soon as possible after the accident to ensure that you do not leave yourself time barred under the Limitation Act 1980.
+As there are strict time limits in place for making a claim, it is essential that you obtain legal guidance from a Birmingham personal injury claims solicitor** as soon as possible after the accident.
+This is to ensure that you do not leave yourself time-barred under the Limitation Act 1980.

-Contact our Specialist Armed Forces Injury Lawyers in Birmingham
+Contact our Specialist Armed Forces Injury Solicitors** for Birmingham